Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "I pledge you my honor, my fidelity, my love 'til death do us part."
 "What of truth?"

 Negative: As with the 2011 adaptation in general, a lot of the negatives come down to lack of time, but that's not really a critique is it?
 When it comes to acting the unspoken details of Rochester, few can match Fassbender.
 His weakness is Rochester's romantic speaking parts.
-Compared to the rest of his performance, his delivery of the best lines from the book in the fire and proposal scenes isn't as packed with the same commitment and depth of feeling.
-The iconic lines--"you rare unearthly thing," "I must have you for my own," "that expression did not strike delight in my very inmost heart"—seem to overpower him, almost as if he knows their magnitude and approaches them timidly.
+Compared to the rest of his performance, his delivery of the best lines from the book in the fire and proposal scenes don’t pack the same punch.
+The iconic lines—"you rare unearthly thing,” “I must have you for my own,” “that expression did not strike delight in my very inmost heart”—seem to overpower him.

 1. Timothy Dalton, Jane Eyre 1983